ligolang/ligo/tools/vim/ligo/start/ligo/README.md

 # LIGO language support for Vim

-This plugin adds support for PascaLIGO, CameLIGO, and ReasonLIGO to Vim.
+This plugin adds support for PascaLIGO and CameLIGO to Vim.

 Syntax highlighting is supported out-of-the box.
 Language features are provided via LSP.
 The language server (`ligo-squirrel`) should be installed separately.